-South Africa has concluded a tax treaty with Country X under which the latter may levy a withholding tax of 10% on the gross amount of interest being remitted from Country X. However, Country X levied tax at the rate of 25% on interest income remitted to a resident of South Africa.
+South Africa has concluded a tax treaty with Country X under which the latter may levy a withholding tax of 10% on the gross amount of interest being remitted from Country X. However, Country X levied tax at the rate of 25% on interest income remitted to a resident of South Africa, who did not carry on a trade.